 Managing your symptoms

-For some people with MS who cannot manage their bladder problems with anticholinergic medication or intermittent self catheterisation, there is another treatment (as yet unlicensed in the UK) that has looked to be highly effective in reducing urgency and urge incontinence.
+For some people with MS who cannot manage their bladder problems with anticholinergic medication or intermittent self catheterisation, there is another treatment that has looked to be highly effective in reducing urgency and urge incontinence.
 This treatment involves injecting botulinum toxin into the bladder wall.
-You may have already heard of this drug but will know it as 'botox' which is most commonly used to banish wrinkles.
-This treatment does mean that bladder emptying can be affected and people that go through with the procedure should understand that they may have to do intermittent self catheterisation following the procedure.
-For more information on Botox as an option please visit our Botox page.
+You may have already heard of this treatment but you will know it as 'botox' which is most commonly used to banish wrinkles.
+This treatment does mean that bladder emptying can be affected and people that go through with the procedure should understand that they may have to learn to do intermittent self catheterisation following the procedure.
+For more information on Botox® as an option please visit our Botox page.

 This information has been provided in association with the MS Society.